Pakistan PM Imran Khan wins trust vote in National Assembly | Politics

 ''That this House reposes confidence in the Prime Minister of the Islamic Republic of Pakistan, Mr Imran Khan, as required under clause (7) of Article 91 of the Constitution Islamic Republic of Pakistan,'' the resolution said.

-Speaker Asad Qaiser announced the result, saying Prime Minister Khan had been elected to the post with 176 votes more than two years back. ''Today, he has secured 178 votes,'' he said.
+Speaker Asad Qaiser announced the result, saying Prime Minister Khan had been elected to the post with 176 votes following the 2018 general elections. ''Today, he has secured 178 votes,'' he said.

-''A total of 178 members recorded their vote in favour of resolution and the resolution has been passed.
-Consequently, Imran Khan has obtained the vote of confidence and commands the majority of the members of the assembly as the Prime minister,'' the Speaker said.

-The 68-year-old cricketer-turned politician had decided to take a vote of confidence in the lower house of Parliament after his finance minister Abdul Hafeez Shaikh was defeated in the closely-fought Senate election by former prime minister Yusuf Raza Gilani on Wednesday.
-The Opposition demanded the Prime Minister’s resignation after the debacle.

 The ruling coalition had 181 members but after the resignation of one of its lawmakers, Faisal Vowda, its strength was reduced to 180.
 The Opposition coalition has 160 members in the House.
 One seat was vacant.

-Unsavory scenes were witnessed outside Parliament building due to rowdy behaviour of the ruling activists who tried to disrupt a press conference of opposition leaders belonging to the Pakistan Muslim League-Nawaz (PML-N).
-Opposition PML-N leaders alleged that they had been manhandled by the ruling party members who were holding up banners and chanting slogans in favour of Khan.
+Earlier, unruly scenes were witnessed outside Parliament building when supporters of the ruling alliance tried to disrupt a press conference of Opposition leaders belonging to the Pakistan Muslim League-Nawaz (PML-N).
+PML-N leaders alleged that they had been manhandled by the ruling party members who were holding up banners and chanting slogans in favour of Khan.
 Security forces managed to separate the political workers of the two sides.
-Before the start of the session, a meeting of parliamentary parties was held where all lawmakers showed complete trust in the leadership of Prime Minister Khan.

-Barrister Ali Zadar of PTI said that Khan made a bold decision to seek a trust vote and it would silence opposition which tried to put pressure on him.
+Talking to reporters outside the parliament building, former prime minister and opposition leader Shahid Khaqan Abbasi said, ''an illegal session is being called to cheat the Pakistani people.''
+Addressing the House, Khan spoke in detail about the abyss of moral decay the country has fallen in and asked the people to help him in his struggle to pull the nation out of it.

+''The people can fight against corruption and not just the law," he said and urged the judiciary and anti-corruption watchdog to give stern punishment to law evaders and corrupt elements.

 Khan is the second Prime Minister in the history of Pakistan who went to the National Assembly for a 'voluntary' vote of confidence, Geo TV said.